 What’s in an orgasm?

-It is true that in some magical, alternate universe, scientists know exactly how to make an orgasm.
-They understand what is going on in the mind and body, they are able to bottle that reaction in a pill, and hand them out like candy for any woman facing orgasm difficulty.
-That is not the universe we live in.
-In my research, I realized that while science has revealed a lot about the human orgasm (information that, spoiler alert, can be helpful for those having orgasm difficulty) there is still so much we do not know *cue theme from Disney’s Pocahontas*.
+In some magical, alternate universe, scientists know exactly how to make an orgasm.
+They understand what is going on in the mind and body during an orgasm, they are able to bottle that reaction in a pill, and hand them out like candy for anyone facing orgasm difficulty.
+That, however, is not the universe we live in.
+In my research, I realized that while science has revealed a lot about the human orgasm (information that, spoiler alert, can be helpful for those having orgasm difficulty) there is still so much we do not know.
 Let me guide you through the world of what scientists know about the human orgasm and—my personal favorite part—how what we don’t know might be even more exciting.

 Orgasm as a step in the sexual process

 One of the most basic ways of thinking about the orgasm is as one step of “the sexual response cycle.”
 Now, there is not one “cycle” that researchers agree on, but two researchers in the 1970s, William Masters and Virginia Johnson, developed a basic model that has served as a foundation for many more complex models.

 Masters and Johnson (I’ll call them M&J) described a woman’s typical sexual response cycle as consisting of excitement, plateau, orgasm, and resolution.
 Unlike in the male model, M&J highlighted that women did not require a “refractory phase,” meaning they were physically able have multiple orgasms in a row.
 Like I said, this model has since been built upon in numerous ways and criticized for its simplicity, but it still serves a helpful starting point for thinking about a really common way of understanding an orgasm: as a pleasurable release following a buildup of sexual tension.